bitcartel/mcaztest/README.md

 More information about how to connect to a blockchain and grant permissions can be found in the [http://www.multichain.com/getting-started/](Getting Started) tutorial.

+# Tips

+* If you want to experiment with two separate chains, create a new Resource Group, and use it to launch the template again.